solita/mnt-teet/README.md

 ## Version numbering

-Version numbering for TEET is `v43.yy.mm.N` where
+Version numbering for TEET is `43.yy.mm.N` where
 `yy` is the last 2 digits of the release year,
 `mm` is the release month and
 `N` is a sequence number (always starts at 1 for a new year/month pair).

-So the first version of january 2020 would be `v43.20.01.1`.
+So the first version of january 2020 would be `43.20.01.1`.
+Versions are made into branches named `v<version>`.